Hosepipe Rainbows : How to Survive Camping in a Tent

 "What the hell are we doing here?
 It was sunny back in Amsterdam!
 The windmills were still and the tulips were blooming.
 What are we doing here?
 We'll get trench foot"

-One night there was an accompanying wind with the rain, blowing my tent flaps, doors and inners.
-Blowing them all over the place.
 The tent had come alive.
 It was like 'Ghostbusters' inside there.
 I thought it might take off, I thought my quality, 6-person tent from hell might take off and leave and head off up the Dolomites.

 I started going mad, I started hallucinating.
 What if my tent sails away in the wind leaving me lying there on my bed staring at the space?